 It is anticipated that more applications may be received than there are funds available.
 In this event, proposals may be ranked against each other to determine funding priorities.
-Proponents must prioritize projects within their proposal in the online system by giving them a ranking.
+Recipients must prioritize projects within their proposal in the online system by giving them a ranking.
 FII is under no obligation to fund any proposal submitted under this CFP or to fund the entire scope or duration of any proposed project.
 FII reserves the right to consider and make funding decisions based on alignment with FII priorities and strategies, market allocations, regional/local circumstances, and gaps and/or duplication in existing or planned projects.

-Following final approval, proponents will be advised of the results of the evaluation.
+Following final approval, recipients will be advised of the results of the evaluation.
 FII staff will work with successful proponents to draw up Recipient Agreements and initiate projects.

-If written agreements cannot be negotiated within 30 days of notification of a successful proponent, FII may, at its sole discretion at any time thereafter, terminate negotiations with that proponent and negotiate a Recipient Agreement with other proponent(s) or choose not to enter into a Recipient Agreement with that proponent.
+If written agreements cannot be negotiated within 30 days of notification of a successful recipient, FII may, at its sole discretion at any time, thereafter, terminate negotiations with that proponent and negotiate a Recipient Agreement with other recipient(s) or choose not to enter into a Recipient Agreement with that recipient.

-Mandatory criteria
+2.9.1 Mandatory criteria

-The following are mandatory requirements:

-- Eligible proponent-Proponents must meet FII's eligibility criteria (Section 1.6.1) - Receipt-Proposals must be submitted via FII's online application system by the closing date and time - Language-Proposals must be submitted in English - Format-Proposals must be submitted in the approved format via the FII online application system - Program guidelines-Proposals must fall within the structure of the FII Market Initiatives programs and eligible program activities - Diversity, Equity, and Inclusion The proposal must include a completed Diversity, Equity, and Inclusion (DEI) Questionnaire via FII's online application system.
+Eligible proponent-Proponents must meet FII's eligibility criteria (Section 1.6.1)

+Receipt-Proposals must be submitted via FII's online application system by the closing date and time Language-Proposals must be submitted in English

+Format-Proposals must be submitted in the approved format via the FII online application system Program guidelines-Proposals must fall within the structure of the FII Market Initiatives programs and eligible program activities

+Diversity, equity and inclusion-The proposal must include a completed Diversity, Equity and Inclusion (DEI) Questionnaire via FII's online application system.

-Evaluation criteria
+2.9.2 Evaluation criteria